50 ways to make a difference — and gain valuable skills

 If you want to get more involved in your community, complement your CV, and support a cause near and dear to you, the Concordia Volunteer Fair is a good place to start looking for opportunities.

 Taking place on Thursday, October 6, from 10 a.m. to 3 p.m. in the Engineering, Computer Science and Visual Arts Integrated Complex (EV Building) Atrium — the event gives students the chance to meet with representatives from more than 50 community organizations that offer chances to get involved at Concordia, in Montreal and abroad.

-“I have spoken with many organizations who are eager to participate in our fair,” says Katie Broad, coordinator at Concordia’s LIVE Centre, the campus-community liaison service that puts on the fair.
+“Most people who first start exploring are surprised at the variety available,” says Valerie Millette, coordinator at Concordia’s LIVE Centre, the campus–community liaison service that puts on the fair.

 The fair is open to everyone — students, staff and the general public.
 Visitors are encouraged to talk with recruiters from organizations that interest them in order to find the right match in terms of interests, goals and schedule.